Dwolla/async-utils/README.md

 See the [async-utils README](https://github.com/Dwolla/async-utils) for more background on why `AsyncFunctorK` exists and how it works.

+## Twitter Ecosystem Releases
 This repository was forked from [async-utils](https://github.com/Dwolla/async-utils) due to Twitter's `{YEAR}-{MONTH}` version scheme, where the combination of the two forms a major version.

-Twitter does not typically maintain binary compatibility between versions, so when new versions are released, we expect to have to release a new major version of this project to support the new version.
+The "current" version of the artifacts published by this project intend to track the latest Twitter ecosystem release, with previously supported versions published as supplemental artifacts with the supported release version appended to the artifact name.

+For example, the latest Twitter ecosystem version is `22.7.0`, so the latest version of `com.dwolla::async-utils-twitter` depends on `com.twitter::util-core:22.7.0`.
+In addition, we publish artifacts named like `com.dwolla::async-utils-twitter-22.4.0` for each of the previously supported Twitter ecosystem releases.

 ## Twitter Futures